Richard Campbell

 About Richard Campbell

-Richard Campbell is responsible for the development and delivery of our portfolio of knowledge products that advance business agility.
-His products help organizations respond more effectively to the complex and volatile world in which we operate.
-As the professional body for business agility, his products combine with continuous professional development to help individuals grow their competence in the application of agile principles.
+Richard Campbell is the Product Engagement Lead at DK Consulting, responsible for developing and delivering knowledge products that advance business agility.
+Their work helps organizations respond effectively to a complex and volatile changing environment.
+As part of a professional body for business agility, they create products that, alongside continuous professional development, support individuals in building and applying agile principles.

 © 2026 International Institute for Learning.
 All rights reserved.